cycle/docs/relation/morphed.md

 ORM provide three basic relations for polymorphic connections:

 ### BelongsToMorphed
 Use cases: image attached to (post, user, comment).
 Relation is similar to `belongsTo` but does not support eager loading, FKs or select quering.
+The relation must point to entity interface.

 Relation options include:

 Option      | Value  | Comment
 ---         | ---    | ----